Moving to Hong Kong

 you could just move your whole house - house, yard, and garden?)

-They can provide even a shelf-to-shelf service: packing from
+They can even provide 'shelf-to-shelf' service: packing from

 the shelves you have at your existing home to putting the items